For Donald Trump, The Honeymoon With Vladimir Putin May Be Finally Over

 The honeymoon is over.

-At the top of Russia's wish list is an easing of US sanctions imposed for its annexation of Crimea from Ukraine and its destabilisation of eastern Ukraine, something the Senate action would all but rule out.
-Another, all but inconceivable, item would be formal US recognition Russia's claim to Crimea.
+At the top of Russia's wish list is an easing of U.S. sanctions imposed for its annexation of Crimea from Ukraine and its destabilization of eastern Ukraine, something the Senate action would all but rule out.
+Another, all but inconceivable, item would be formal U.S. recognition Russia's claim to Crimea.

 "Trump's performance surely has left nobody in Moscow with the impression he is a guy who can deliver," said Weiss, now at the Carnegie Endowment for International Peace think tank.